F# major chord

 F# major chord for piano (including inversions) presented by keyboard diagrams.

 Explanation: The regular F# chord is a triad, meaning that it consists of three notes.
-On the picture of the keyboard, you can see the three notes of the F# chord marked in red color.
+In the image of the keyboard, you can see the three notes of the F# chord marked in red color.
 F# stands for F sharp.

 Theory: The F# major chord is constructed with a rootThe lowest note in the chord, a major thirdAn interval consisting of four semitones, the 3rd scale degree and a perfect fifthAn interval consisting of seven semitones, the 5th scale degree.